RGB-Tools/RGB-Documentation/terminology/glossary.md

 #### Stash

-The set of client-side data over which a [validation](glossary-of-terms.md#client-side-validation) operation can be performed.
+The set of client-side data over which have undergone a [validation](glossary-of-terms.md#client-side-validation) operation and are stored by the user.

 #### Shard

-A branch of the DAG&#x20;
+A branch of the DAG

 #### Multi Protocol Commitment - MPC